It’s an excellent day to discover the potential health benefits of dandelion.

 This yellow flower is also a diuretic, which means it helps promote urine production.

-7. Dandelion May Be Beneficial To Hair Health
+7. Beneficial To Hair Health

 Dandelion is rich in nutrients like vitamins A, C, and K, as well as iron and calcium.